Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Abstract

 \section{Abstract}

-Our novel strong pairing mechanism for high-$T_{C}$ cuprates qualitatively explains the whole phase diagram of both electron and hole-doped cuprates, notably the linearly decreasing $T^{\ast}$ at the pseudogap, spin gap, the $T_{C}=T^{\ast}$ at the optimum doping as well as the rest of over-doped regions of superconducting dome, presence of parallel superconducting stripes in CuO plane (spin-polarized and spin-unpolarized channels), and linear-$T$ \ behavior of strange-metal phase above the overdoped regions of superconducting dome.
-It also explains experimental spin textures of cuprates.
-This can be considered a drastic revision of Anderson's resonating valence bonds (RVB) theory.
-We refer to our new model as a resonating entanglement-confinement pair (RECP) theory.
-Based on RECP theory, we are able to give a conceptual, phenomenological, qualitative, and comprehensive explanation of the whole phase diagram, thus giving a universal feature of RECP mechanism as responsible for the whole phase diagram of high-$T_{C}$ cuprates..
+We demonstrate that entanglement and confinement hole pairing (ECHP) is a precise physics of the entanglement framework of the RVB theory of high-$T_{C}$ cuprates.
+Our novel strong ECHP mechanism explains the entire phase diagram of both electron and hole-doped cuprates, notably the linearly decreasing $T^{\ast}$ at the pseudogap but with "$T^{\ast}$-singularity" at the peak of the superconducting (SC) dome, the $T_{C}=T^{\ast}$ at the optimum doping and the rest of the overdoped regions of the SC dome, the duality of the spin gap and strange metal phase, the presence of the parallel superconducting stripes in the CuO plane (spin-polarized and spin-unpolarized channels), and the linear-$T$ resistivity of the strange metal phase above the overdoped regions of the SC dome.
+This also explains the experimental spin textures of the cuprates.
+We refer to our new ECHP model as a resonating entanglement and confinement hole pair (RECHP) theory.
+Based on RECHP theory, we were able to provide a conceptual and comprehensive semiquantitative explanation of the entire phase diagram, thus providing the sought-after pairing mechanism responsible for the entire phase diagram of high-$T_{C}$ cuprates.